 Students are expected to keep in good condition and look after their PLD (Personal Learning Device) and all textbooks and other materials that we provide.
-Exercise books, files and student diaries are to be free of scribbling and graffiti, reflecting their role as important academic documents, and more information is provided elsewhere about specific care for your son or daughter's PLD.
+Exercise books, and files are to be free of scribbling and graffiti, reflecting their role as important academic documents.
+More information is provided elsewhere about specific care for your son or daughter's PLD.

-All textbooks must be returned by students at the end of the year to the relevant Department.
+All textbooks must be returned by students at the end of the year to the relevant Department and PLDs must be returned before a student leaves the school.
 More specific instructions for book return will be provided at the end of each course.

-Textbooks cannot be accepted by Reception, and any loss or undue damage must regrettably be charged to your school bill.
+Neither textbooks, nor PLDs can be accepted by Reception, and any loss or undue damage must regrettably be charged to your school bill.
+Further information on the PLD scheme is detailed in the PLD Agreement.